NixOS/nix/doc/manual/src/language/import-from-derivation.md

 ## Example

-In the following Nix expression, the inner derivation `drv` produces a file containing `"hello"`.
+In the following Nix expression, the inner derivation `drv` produces a file with contents `hello`.

 ```nix
 # IFD.nix